 To establish a direct Ethernet connection to the device, do the following:

-Connect a serial terminal or a computer running terminal emulation software to the MGMT port on the device.
+1. Connect a serial terminal or a computer running terminal emulation software to either the MGMT (Management) port or any other RJ-45 Ethernet port on the device.